smeltzBrand/SETWorksSpaceXAPI/README.md

 The time is converted using methods from the TimeZoneInfo class.

-Surprising, the OrderByDesc LINQ worked well for sorting the list by LaunchDate.
+Surprisingly, the OrderByDesc LINQ worked well for sorting the list by LaunchDate.

-At times the Payload was null, which I really can't imagine, but regardless I decided to still rank the Payload and put a zero in place of the null.
+At times the Payload was documented as null, which I really can't imagine, but regardless I decided to still rank the null Payloads and put a zero in place of the null.
 However, the "0" is not displayed on the table in reference to its original null value.
+I made the mistake of creating a huge JSON object by "Paste as JSON" which ended up causing lots of grief by trying to figure out which values to make nullable.
+Limited properties for each JSON object class did the trick.

 I used the DataTables CDN, a JQuery CDN, a Bootstrap CDN and small JS script.
 The JS disables the sorting function available, which unfortunately also disables the pagination and search features in turn.